A Unique, Historic PA Hotel Near Idlewild:

 Next: the curling metal vines that wrap around the front entryway gate.
-I’m almost finished writing another article which features the art gallery down the street from Thistledown: a store which boasts knives made my the same artist in a genius manner.
+The art gallery down the street from Thistledown, Main Exhibit, is a remarkable store of American crafts which boasts knives made by the same artist in a genius manner.

 The Stunningly Artistic Entry Portal

 Here is a zoomed-out view of that fabulous gate, through which you enter both the hotel and Myriam’s Table restaurant.
 I wonder how long it took for the artist to craft all the vines!